Akshit-Patel/Akshit-Patel/content/project/MutliCamera Networks for UAV/index.md

 slides: example
 ---

+Worked on developing and studying efficient spatial based image processing algorithms for real-time image mosaicingfor drone swarms.
+Later a comparison was drawn between different algorithms based on various metrics.

-Complete Description with Github Link to be added
+Github Link to be added